Gourieff/sd-webui-reactor-force/README.md

   - OR only **VS C++ Build Tools** (if you don't need the whole Visual Studio) and select "Desktop Development with C++" under "Workloads -> Desktop & Mobile": https://visualstudio.microsoft.com/visual-cpp-build-tools/
   - OR if you don't want to install VS or VS C++ BT - follow [this steps (sec.
 VIII)](#insightfacebuild)
-2. In web-ui, go to the "Extensions" tab and use this URL `https://github.com/Gourieff/sd-webui-reactor-force` in the "Install from URL" tab and click "Install"
+2. In web-ui, go to the "Extensions" tab, load "Available" extensions and type "ReActor" in the search field or use this URL `https://github.com/Gourieff/sd-webui-reactor-force` in the "Install from URL" tab - and click "Install"
-3. Please, wait for several minutes until the installation process will be finished
+3. Please, wait for several minutes until the installation process will be finished (be patient, don't interrupt the process)
 4. Check the last message in your SD-WebUI Console:
-* If you see the message "--- PLEASE, RESTART the Server! ---" - so, do it, stop the Server (CTRL+C or CMD+C) and start it again - or just go to the "Installed" tab (*if you have any other Roop-based extension enabled - disable it, otherwise this extension won't work*), click "Apply and restart UI"
+* If you see the message "--- PLEASE, RESTART the Server! ---" - so, do it, stop the Server (CTRL+C or CMD+C) and start it again - or just go to the "Installed" tab, click "Apply and restart UI"
-* If you see the message "Done!", just go to the "Installed" tab (*if you have any other Roop-based extension enabled - disable it, otherwise this extension won't work*), click "Apply and restart UI" - or you can just simply reload the UI
+* If you see the message "Done!", just reload the UI
 5. Enjoy!

 <a name="sdnext">If you use [SD.Next](https://github.com/vladmandic/automatic):